defog-ai/defog-python/README.md

 ```
 defog check <table_name_1> <table_name_1> ...
 ```

-Where the table names are just the names of the table that you would want defog to query
+, where the table names are just the names of the table that you would want defog to query

 ## Regenerating Schema